SalonenTeemu/COMP.SE.200-2024-2025-1/README.md

 ## Running the tests and generating coverage report

+First run `npm install` to install the necessary dependencies.
 All of the scripts must be run in the project root directory.

 - The unit tests can be run from the command line using the command: `npm test`.